googlemaps/js-typescript-guards/README.md

 This package provides [TypeScript guards](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#using-type-predicates) for the Google Maps JavaScript API.

+A type guard (or type predicate) is an expression that performs a runtime check that guarantees the type in some scope.
+Type guards are used to narrow the type of a variable or parameter.

 ## Documentation

 For the complete API check the [reference documentation](https://googlemaps.github.io/js-typescript-guards/index.html).